abuiles/ember-101/anatomy.md

 **ember-cli** is a **Node.js** command line application sitting on top of other libraries.

-Its main component is **Broccoli**, which allows us to have fast builds, **Broccoli** is a builder designed with the goal of keeping builds as fast as possible.
+Its main component is **Broccoli**, which allows us to have fast builds.
+**Broccoli** is a builder designed with the goal of keeping builds as fast as possible.